Ernest Izevbigie: Early life and career

 Ernest Izevbigie was born and raised by the Izevbigie family in Benin City, Edo State Nigeria.
 He completed his Primary and Secondary Schools education in the year 1978, he was very young at the time.
 In 1982, he moved to the United States (USA) for his post-secondary education.
-He proceeded to Michigan State University East Lansing, Michigan where he received his PhD. degree in Growth Biology/ Biochemistry in the year 1996.
-He later went on to receive his Bachelor of Science degree from Tennessee State University, Nashville, Tennessee in 1986 and received his master's degree from the University of Tennessee, Knoxville, Tennessee U.S.A in 1988.
+He received his Bachelor of Science degree from Tennessee State University, Nashville, Tennessee in 1986 and received his master's degree from the University of Tennessee, Knoxville, Tennessee U.S.A in 1988.
+He then proceeded to Michigan State University East Lansing, Michigan where he received his PhD. degree in Growth Biology/ Biochemistry in the year 1996.

 Honors

 During the Charter class of 2012, he was awarded the distinction of NAI Charter Fellow amongst 100 top-world scientists and esteemed innovators.